September 19, 2023

 Cloud-based ERP solutions may be supported 24/7 regardless of time zone and maintenance/upgrades required, which reduces the strain on the in-house IT department.

-Cloud-based ERP software tends to integrate well with other cloud-based services and corporate applications due to a library of pre-built connectors, easy-to-use APIs, and standardized interface protocols.
+Cloud-based ERP software tends to integrate well with other cloud-based services and management software due to a library of pre-built connectors, easy-to-use APIs, and standardized interface protocols.

 Data backups and disaster recovery capabilities of cloud ERP solutions are handled by professional experts, while on-premises ERP solutions can never eliminate the risk of catastrophic data loss in the case of hardware or software failure or a natural disaster.